DrDaveD/cvmfs-contrib.github.io/index.md

 CVMFS development team.
 It is hosted both on a [github organization](https://github.com/cvmfs-contrib) and on an [OpenSUSE Build Service (OBS) project](https://build.opensuse.org/project/show/home:cvmfs).
-The packages are built into the OBS project's yum repositories for Redhat Enterprise Linux and derivatives, and in some cases packages are also built into its apt repositories for Debian and Ubuntu.
+The packages are built into the OBS project's dnf repositories for Redhat Enterprise Linux and derivatives, and in some cases packages are also built into its apt repositories for Debian and Ubuntu.